snabblab/snabblab-nixos/README.md

 # snabblab-nixos
-NixOS configuration for the Snabb Lab
+This repository contains the configuration for the [NixOS](http://nixos.org/nixos/support.html) based server(s) in the [Snabb Lab](https://github.com/SnabbCo/snabbswitch/wiki/Snabb-Lab).